yy502/laserpecker/README.md

 # LaserPecker
-LaserPecker is brand of affordable and portable consumer level laser engravers.
+LaserPecker is brand of affordable and **portable** consumer level laser engravers.
 So far they have released their first generation laser engravers (L1 and L1 Pro).
-The company will release more models with more powerful capabilities in 2020 and the near future.
+Their second generation portable engraver has been recently released via [KickStarter](https://www.kickstarter.com/projects/laserpecker-pro/laserpecker-2-the-best-handheld-laser-engraverandcutter).

 For more details, visit their official [English site](https://www.laserpecker.net/) or [Chinese site](http://www.laserpecker.cn/).